 Student surveys will not be applicable and appropriate for all teachers.
-Ultimately, school districts should use their judgment in determining whether student surveys should be included in a particular teacher's summative rating.
+Ultimately, school the district should use their judgment in determining whether student surveys should be included in a particular teacher's summative rating.
 Here are important guidelines to consider: